From time to time, ERAF offers specialty volunteer positions.

 After your orientation, you will start your hands-on experience with expert guidance.
 You’ll work along with an experienced volunteer or staff member who will help you learn safe and proper techniques of the barn chores and being around the horses.
 Your education continues as you practice these skills and become part of the ERAF family.

 If you are interested in handling horses, we ask that you attend our Basic Horsemanship class, free of charge.
 Our Basic Horsemanship class is required, for your safety, for you to be able to handle horses, ponies, or minis on the property.
 Until you are certified, you may shadow an experienced volunteer as they attend to a horse.
-Classes are offered on the Tuesday and Saturday following orientation from 10:30am-Noon.
+You will be notified at orientation when the classes will be scheduled.